Performance-Based Regulation for Utilities and Stakeholders

 Mark Meitzen, PhD Senior Consultant, Christensen Associates

-Cara is a Manager on RMI’s Carbon-Free Electricity Team where she works directly with Public Utilities Commissions and other stakeholders on regulatory reforms and changes to the utility business model needed to support the integration of clean and distributed energy resources.
+Cara Goldenberg is a Principal on RMI’s Carbon-Free Electricity Team where she conducts research and works directly with public utilities commissions, consumer advocates, and other stakeholders on regulatory reforms and changes to the utility business model needed to support the integration of clean and distributed energy resources and to advance customer equity.
 She is the co-author of various RMI reports focused on performance-based regulation, regulatory process design, and demand flexibility.
 Before joining RMI, Cara received a Master’s in Public Affairs at Princeton University.
 Prior to Princeton, Cara worked at Dian Grueneich Consulting where her work focused on analyzing state and regional clean energy policies and regulations.

 We will be using Microsoft Teams to facilitate your participation in the upcoming event.
 You do not need to have an existing Teams account in order to participate in the broadcast – the course will play in your browser and you will have the option of using a microphone to speak with the room and ask questions, or type any questions in via the chat window and our on-site representative will relay your question to the instructor.

 - IMPORTANT NOTE: After November 30 you will not be able to join a Teams meeting using Internet Explorer 11.
 Microsoft recommends downloading and installing the Teams app if possible.
 You may also use the Edge browser or Chrome.

 - You will receive a meeting invitation will include a link to join the meeting.

 - Separate meeting invitations will be sent for the morning and afternoon sessions of the course.

 - You will need to join the appropriate meeting at the appropriate time.